theGaryLarson/IT115-final-project/README.md

 # IT115-final-project

 This is the readme file for IT115 final project:
-  This repositories sole existence is to demonstrate the skills I've picked up throughout the IT115 course at North Seattle College.
+  This repositoriy exists to demonstrate skill in using and implementing github within a group setting.

 *Contributors:*
 * Solo Project